Suryaprakash2108/Disease-diagonisis-from-medical-images/README.md

 Lung and Colon Cancer Classification

-This project uses Convolutional Neural Networks (CNNs) to classify medical images for **lung and colon cancer detection**.
-It leverages image preprocessing, data augmentation, and deep learning techniques to improve diagnostic accuracy.

-🧪 Dataset
-The dataset consists of labeled histopathological images of lung and colon tissues.
-It is organized into multiple classes (e.g., lung cancer, colon cancer, healthy tissues).
-The dataset should be structured in subfolders by class within the `train/`, `val/`, and `test/` directories.

-🔧 Technologies Used
-- Python
-- TensorFlow / Keras
-- NumPy & Pandas
-- OpenCV & PIL
-- Matplotlib & Seaborn
-- Google Colab / Jupyter Notebook
+This deep learning project focuses on the classification of histopathological images of lung and colon tissues using Convolutional Neural Networks (CNNs).
+It supports medical diagnostics by identifying cancerous and non-cancerous tissues with high accuracy.

-📁 File Structure
+Project Structure

 lung-and-colon-cancer/
 │
-├── lung-and-colon-cancer.ipynb # Main notebook with model training and evaluation ├── README.md # Project documentation
+├── lung-and-colon-cancer.ipynb - Main notebook for training and evaluation
+├── README.txt - This documentation
 ├── dataset/
-│ ├── train/
+│ ├── train/ - Training images (organized by class)
-│ ├── val/
+│ ├── val/ - Validation images
-│ └── test/
+│ └── test/ - Test images
-└── model/
-└── saved_model/ # Saved model for inference

-📊 Model Summary
-The CNN model is trained to classify images into multiple classes using layers like:
-- Conv2D
-- MaxPooling2D
-- Dropout
-- Dense (Softmax for multi-class classification)

-Validation accuracy and loss graphs are also included for performance evaluation.
+├── outputs/
+│ ├── model/ - Saved trained model
+│ └── plots/ - Accuracy/loss graphs and visualizations

-📈 Results
+Model Results
-The model achieves high training and validation accuracy.
-Confusion matrix and classification report are included for deeper insights into class-wise performance.

-📌 Note
+Train Accuracy: 92.78%
+Validation Accuracy: 91.52%
+Test Accuracy: 91.84%
+Test Loss: 182.54

+The model shows high performance and generalization capability, making it suitable for experimental diagnostic support.

+Dataset Details

+Includes histopathological images of lung and colon tissues

+Images are categorized and stored in class-specific folders

+Separate folders are maintained for training, validation, and testing

+Technologies Used

+Python

+TensorFlow and Keras

+NumPy and Pandas

+OpenCV and PIL

+Matplotlib and Seaborn

+Jupyter Notebook / Google Colab

+How to Run

-- You can use GPU acceleration in Google Colab for faster training.
+Open the notebook in Jupyter or Google Colab
-- Make sure the dataset paths are correctly set in the notebook before execution.

-🧠 Future Work
-- Model deployment as a Flask web app
-- Integration with real-time medical diagnostic tools
-- Transfer learning using pretrained models (e.g., ResNet, EfficientNet)
+Upload the dataset into the dataset/train, dataset/val, and dataset/test folders

+Execute all notebook cells

+View training metrics, evaluation results, and prediction examples

+Key Features

+CNN model with convolution, pooling, dropout, and dense layers

+Accurate multi-class classification

+Visualization of model training progress

+Code optimized for educational and research use

-👨‍⚕️ Disclaimer
+Disclaimer

-This tool is for research and educational purposes only.
-It is not a substitute for professional medical diagnosis.
+This model is intended for educational and research purposes only.
+It is not approved for clinical or diagnostic use in medical settings.